 Introduction to Azure Data Factory

-This article applies to version 1 of Azure Data Factory, which is in general availability (GA).
+This article applies to version 1 of Azure Data Factory, which is generally available (GA).
 If you are using version 2 of the Data Factory service, which is in preview, see Introduction to Data Factory V2.

 What is Azure Data Factory?